xmusphlkg/CNIDS/Report/history/2023 September/Leprosy.md

 ## Highlights

-- Leprosy cases in mainland China have been experiencing a consistent downward trend since 2010, indicating a reduction in disease incidence. <br/>
+- Leprosy cases in Chinese mainland have been experiencing a consistent downward trend since 2010, indicating a reduction in disease incidence. <br/>
 - The number of deaths from Leprosy is quite low, suggesting effective disease management and treatment strategies in practice. <br/>
 - As of September 2023, the number of monthly cases has fluctuated around 30 suggesting a stabilization of the disease with low occurrence. <br/>
 - Despite the overall decline, there have been few notable increases at times, indicating periodic disease resurgence, which warrants continuous surveillance and control efforts.